-Hence, there are two cases: linear and nonlinear ("averaged"), when such linear operator A may exist, that corresponds to the propagator L.
+Hence, there are two cases: linear and nonlinear ('averaged'), when such linear operator A may exist.

-In the linear event the operator A{ji} is estimated in vicinity of a single point of the dynamic system trajectory and implies a "linearization in small".
+In the linear event, the operator A is estimated in vicinity of a single point of the dynamic system trajectory and implies a usual linearization.